Exist in photos: just get in the photo, Mum!

 Your kids will want to remember that you jumped in with both feet.
 They want to know that you were around, that you were happy and that you were prepared to get in a photo.
 One day, many years from now, they may love flipping through old family albums, the way I do.
 They may find an old photo that they’ve never seen before and smile at happy memories of family time.
 Those photos may sit on their mantelpiece or shelves for years to come to be seen by your future grandchildren.

 I want to exist in photographs for my son and his future.
 It’s why I commit to taking more photos (you can read more about that here).

 And most important of all why was I not focusing on this moment from the other side?
 (But also because I still am working on this myself, I’d like to point out that the very hairy knee belongs to Dave, not me!!)

 So, go, find a picture of you with your kids and marvel at how amazing you look and how wonderful you are.
-Firstly, if you can’t find any of you with your family that aren’t selfies, contact me immediately!!
-I’d love to help you remedy this.
+Firstly, if you can’t find any of you with your family that aren’t selfies, look at this gallery!!
+This could be in you in these heart-bursting, happy photos with your gorgeous kids.
+If you’ve not got any photos I need to help you remedy this!
 Secondly, just get yourself in the photo.
 Your future self will thank you and your children will thank you.